-The EZ DETECT Stool Blood Testing Kit is one of the most advanced home test of its kind.
+The EZ DETECT Stool Blood Testing Kit is one of the most advanced home tests of its kind.
 This test can detect blood in the stool in very small quantities.
-Only 2.0mg hemoglobic/100mL water is required for a reading of blood in the stool.
+Only 2.0 mg hemoglobin/100 mL water is required for a reading of blood in the stool.

 This Stool Blood Test is able to detect blood that can be caused by a variety of problems including bleeding ulcers, hemorrhoids, polyps, colitis, diverticulitis, fissures or cancer of the colon.

 This diagnostic screening test is easy to use and sanitary.
 Just drop a testing pad into the toilet after a bowel movement and receive results within 2 minutes.
 The pad will turn bluish-green if blood is detected.
 It's as simple as that.
-Plus, no lab processing is required.
-Nor, do you need to eliminate anything from your diet prior to the test like rare meat or vitamin C.
+No lab processing is required, and nor do you need to eliminate anything from your diet prior to the test like rare meat or vitamin C.

 The sensitivity of the EZ DETECT' Test is approximately 2.0 mg hemoglobin/100 ml water.

 - A foil pouch containing 5 test pads

 - One test result post card to record your results and mail them to your doctor

 Two days prior to and during the testing period, avoid aspirin-containing medicines, anti-inflammatory drugs, and rectal ointments.
 If you are taking medication, including prescribed doses of iron, check with your physician before testing.

 No diet restrictions are required (rare meat and Vitamin C are okay).
 However, for two days before and during testing, try to eat vegetables, fruits and cereals.